 What we do

-As a State Owned Corporation (SOC) Hunter Water provides drinking water, wastewater, recycled water and some stormwater services to a population of almost 600,000 people in homes and businesses across the Lower Hunter.
+As a State Owned Corporation (SOC) Hunter Water provides drinking water, wastewater, recycled water and some stormwater services to a population of more than 600,000 people in homes and businesses across the Lower Hunter.
 Hunter Water was the first SOC to be proclaimed within New South Wales pursuant to the State Owned Corporations Act 1989.

 We are proud of our humble beginnings, starting in the 1880s when water was first delivered to Newcastle from a temporary pumping station on the Hunter River at Oakhampton to Newcastle No 1 Reservoir.
 Like our region, we have grown considerably since then, and we are constantly looking for new ways to provide great services, enable good development and be a thought leader.
 We are committed to being a great employer that operates in an efficient and productive manner, enhancing the wellbeing of our employees.